Best Deals on Tech Products Right Now

 Headphones

-The Pixel Watch 3 has many of the same pros as its predecessor, also on sale below—an elegant design, as well as seamless compatibility with the Pixel phone and full Google ecosystem.
+The Pixel Watch 3 is $30 less than its recent sale price.
+It has many of the same pros as its predecessor—an elegant design, as well as seamless compatibility with the Pixel phone and full Google ecosystem.
 In our testing, the model barely beats out the original, thanks to a slightly more robust suite of health features, like automatic workout detection and heart rate variability tracking.
 It also can give you a more holistic look at your health, with daily Readiness and Sleep scores.
 The Pixel Watch is also catching up to other high-end smartwatches with strong scores for ease of use, readability in bright and low light, and heart rate accuracy.

 The Versa 4 is a great fit for fans of Fitbit who want a sleeker-looking smartwatch.
 You get a good-sized display and all the basics from GPS-enabled workout tracking to heart rate monitoring, plus a generous six days of claimed battery life.